Cosmetic Dentistry in Sioux Falls, SD

 Do you have crooked, missing, or stained teeth?
-If so, Park Center Dental Care provides a variety of cosmetic dentistry services to help you achieve the smile you have always dreamed about.
-Cosmetic dental care not only helps improve the aesthetics of your smile, but also the functionality.
+If so, Park Center Dental Care provides a variety of cosmetic dentistry services in addition to our general dentistry services, to help you achieve the smile you have always dreamed about.
+Our cosmetic dental care services not only helps improve the aesthetics of your smile, but the functionality as well.

 Teeth discoloration is a result of a number of factors, including smoking, tea, and coffee.
 Once you start a whitening treatment, this discoloration will slowly disappear.
 To determine if you are a good candidate for teeth whitening treatment, please schedule a consultation today.
 We can help you gain a whiter, more radiant smile.

 In the past few years, silver restorations have been replaced with tooth colored fillings, resulting in a smile you can be proud of, and which looks like completely natural.
 If you’re unhappy with the unsightliness of silver fillings that were used to fill your teeth years ago, come see one of our dentists and have your fillings replaced with a composite filling.